-In average growing conditions, those of us who grow zucchini and summer squash usually have it running out our ears, so to speak.
+In average growing conditions, those of us who grow zucchini and summer squash usually have an over-abundance.
 One family (no matter their size) can only handle so much squash, no matter how delicious, tender, or nutty the variety may be.

 Equipment Needed to Make Summer Squash Chips

 - Cutting board

 - Food dehydrator, wire screens, or a very low oven (if drying squash chips outside, cover screens with tea towels or enclose them in pillowcases)

 Step 1: Slice Summer Squashes Thinly and Arrange on Drying Screens or Trays